 Creating defensible space is essential to improve your property’s chance of surviving a wildfire.
 It’s the buffer you create between a building on your property and the grass, trees, brush, or any wildland area that surround it.
 This space is needed to slow or stop the spread of wildfire and it protects your home from catching fire, either from direct contact from flames or radiant heat.
+Fire breaks around the edges of the property can be extremely important as well.
 Defensible space is also important for the protection of the firefighters defending your property.

 Plant and Tree Spacing

 The spacing between grass, shrubs, and trees is crucial to reduce the spread of wildfires.
 The spacing needed is determined by the type and size of brush and trees, as well as the slope of the land.
 For example, a property on a steep slope with larger vegetation requires greater spacing between trees and shrubs than a level property that has small, sparse vegetation.